-Join Von Glitschka for an in-depth discussion in this video Establishing terms and agreements, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Establishing terms and agreements, part of Learning Logo Design.

 The purpose of having a contract is to protect yourself.…Some creatives call it a contract, others refer to it as a work agreement.…And some just itemize the deliverables on a provided quote and have the client sign…off on it to green-light a project.
 Whatever you call it, never start a…project without having a signed agreement ever.…The point is to have the mutual understanding and clear communication…between you and the client.
 By this I mean the clarity on what you're…hired to create, how much they'll pay you to create it.…